alexdisdier/survey/README.md

 # Synopsis

-This is a responsive survey form on the European Iron man topic.
+This is a responsive survey form on the European Ironman topic.
 (For practice and not geared towards commercial use).

 ![screenshot of the survey form](screenshot.jpg?raw=true "screenshot of a responsive survey form")